 Otherwise, a public speaking failure can result in a major loss of self-confidence.

-How do I get over Severe Public Speaking Anxiety?
+How Do I Overcome Public Speaking Anxiety?

 A public speaking failure can even result in our experiencing anxiety when we see others get up front of an audience.